tsamsiyu/react-ive-redux/README.md

-This is alternative implementation of `react-redux` library with another update-strategy.
+# Motivation

+The popular `react-redux` library uses `shallow equality` approach to detect whether the state was updated.
+This can lead to a large number of comparisons and as a result to the slowing down the user interface.

+# Inspiration

+Inspired by `mobx` obserable approach this library proposes a point strategy for detecting cases when component should be updated.

+# Explanation

-The approach is based on the knowledge of the each state element about its access path.
-By 'access path' means way by which element in store is accessed, for example `todos.0.title`.
+The proposed approach is based on the knowledge by each state element about its accessibility path in whole store object.
+By 'accessibility path' means way by which element in store is accessed, for example `todos.0.title`.
+By `element` means each property of each object in store tree.

-Based on this feature each component can observe its slice (state provided from `mapStateToProps`) and react on changes of received dependencies.
+Based on this feature each component can observe its state slice provided by `mapStateToProps`.
+Watching that slice component can determine accessibilty paths on which it depends and at the moment when store call `subscribe` component will have to compare only its own dependencies.

-Package is in development.
-At now I'm trying to check how and when this approach can be really helpful.